 My name is Patricia Tomasi.
-I’m a Canadian journalist, advocate and mom on a mission to improve maternal mental health care in Canada and the entire world!
+I’m a former journalist turned advocate and mom on a mission to improve maternal mental health care in Canada and the entire world!

 Get this, I was diagnosed with postpartum bipolar disorder EIGHT YEARS after I first developed it after the birth of my first daughter, and three years after I went through it a second time after the birth of my second daughter.

 As I scrambled to search the Internet for information and support which was sorely lacking, I was flabbergasted to learn that I wasn’t the only one running in circles trying to get help.

 From 2015-2019, I wrote about the state of maternal mental health care in Canada for HuffPost Canada and learned that our health care system is far behind other countries like the U.S., Australia, and the U.K. when it comes to screening and treatment maternal mental illness.

 But I wanted to do more than just write about it.
 I wanted action.